Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 colchester zoo in the summer holidays

-Perfect for children aged 4 and up, expect roaring dragons, legendary heroes, and plenty of fun as the castle’s storyteller brings ancient myths to life in a way.
+If you’re planning a day out at Colchester park over the holidays, Colchester Castle have got lots of different family focussed events to get involved with so you can make a day of it.
+If you have a look on Colchester Museum website theres lots lised from dinosaur crafts and family tours to costumed story telling and cosmic kids club.
 A lovely one to keep in mind if you’re local to Colchester or heading there for a day out in August.
 When your finished the park itself is always worth a visit too with a huge playground full of apparatus, climbing frames and swings for all different ages.

 Audley end miniature railway, things to do with kids essex